The main teams

 At its core the Easy Town experiment is about being curious, about trying out visions, about exploring and playing around with ideas, testing the limits of the possible, daring to try out the unconventional, questioning the inevitable, allowing for complexity.

-In short, Easy Town is an attempt to interweave all aspects of the human well-being into a consistent, living and breathing whole.’
+In short, Easy Town is an attempt to interweave all aspects of human well-being into a consistent, living and breathing whole.’

 ‘Well, thank you,’ Alice said with a smile.
 Not quite the lopsided cheeky smile, but she seemed to be OK.